randy-rebucas/lingkod-ph/docs/subscription-user-guide.md

-# Lingkod PH - Subscription User Guide
+# LocalPro - Subscription User Guide

-## Welcome to Lingkod PH Subscriptions! 🎉
+## Welcome to LocalPro Subscriptions! 🎉

 This guide will help you understand and make the most of our subscription plans designed to help you grow your service business.